jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 10 - Spellcasting.md

 ### Casting a Spell at a Higher Level

 When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if Umara casts [[magic missile]] using one of her 2nd-level slots, that [[magic missile]] is 2nd level.
+For instance, if Umara casts [[Magic Missile]] using one of her 2nd-level slots, that [[Magic Missile]] is 2nd level.

 Effectively, the spell expands to fill the slot it is put into.

-Some spells, such as [[magic missile]] and [[cure wounds]], have more powerful effects when cast at a higher level, as detailed in a spell's description.
+Some spells, such as [[Magic Missile]] and [[Cure Wounds]], have more powerful effects when cast at a higher level, as detailed in a spell's description.

 > **CASTING IN ARMOR**
 >